jhudson357/udemy-js-algos-data-structures/data-structures/hash-tables/notes.md

 2. Hashes the key
 3. Retrieves the key-value pair in the hash table
 4. If the key isn't found, returns undefined

+*Keys / Values*
+** keys
+1. Loops thru the hash table array and returns an array of keys in the table

+** values
+1. Loops through the hash table array and returns an array of values in the table